TORU0239/what-learned/Jan 2022/Jan.md

 1. Created a new repository in Github to try OWASP (Vulnerability scanning tool, open source)
 2. Checked the report after enabling and disabling DataBinding

+### 10 Mon

+1. Realized databinding uses simpler dependencies than viewbinding, which means it has less possibilities to be caught by scanning.